Azure/bicep-registry-modules/CONTRIBUTING.md

 - Adding a variable
 - Removing a variable
 - Renaming a variable
-- Bump the API version of a resource
+- Bumping the API version of a resource
-- Bump the MINOR or PATCH version of a referenced public registry module
+- Bumping the MINOR or PATCH version of a referenced public registry module

 ## Validating a module